Kitware/ParaView/Documentation/release/ParaView-5.10.0.md

 Note this is a subset of ways supported by CLI11 itself.
 This is because ParaView traditionally supported options of form `-long=value` i.e. `-` could be used as the prefix for long-named options.
 This is non-standard and now deprecated.
 Instead, one should add use `--` as the prefix for such options, e.g., `-url=...` becomes `--url=...`.
 Currently, this is done automatically to avoid disruption and a warning is raised.
 Since this conflicts with some of the other more flexible ways of specifying options in `CLI11`, we limit ourselves to the ways listed above until this legacy behavior is no longer supported.

 The `--help` output for all ParaView executables is now better formatted.
 Options are grouped, making it easier to inspect related options together.
-Mutually exclusive options, deprecated options are clearly marked to minimize confusion.
+Mutually exclusive options and deprecated options are clearly marked to minimize confusion.
 Also, in most terminals, the text width is automatically adjusted to the terminal width and text is wrapped to make it easier to read.

-Several options supports overriding default values using environment variables.
+Several options support overriding default values using environment variables.
 If the option is not specified on the command line, then that denoted environment variable will be used to fetch the value for that option (or flag).

 ### Changes for developers

 `vtkPVOptions` and subclasses are deprecated.
-Instead of a single class that handled the parsing of the defining of command line flags/options, command line arguments, and then keep state for the flag/option selections, the new design uses two different classes. `vtkCLIOptions` handle the parsing (using CLI11), while singletons such as `vtkProcessModuleConfiguration`, `vtkRemotingCoreConfiguration`, `pqCoreConfiguration` maintain the state and also populate `vtkCLIOptions`  with supported flags/options.
+Instead of a single class that handled the parsing of the defining of command line flags/options, command-line arguments, and then keep state for the flag/option selections, the new design uses two different classes. `vtkCLIOptions` handle the parsing (using CLI11), while singletons such as `vtkProcessModuleConfiguration`, `vtkRemotingCoreConfiguration`, `pqCoreConfiguration` maintain the state and also populate `vtkCLIOptions`  with supported flags/options.
 Custom applications can easily add their own `*Configuration` classes to populate `vtkCLIOptions` to custom options or override the default ParaView ones.
 If your custom code was simply checking user selections from `vtkPVOptions` or subclasses, change it to using the corresponding `*Configuration` singleton

 ## Consistent string substitutions and formatting across ParaView